 The proposed communications mast is not expected to have any adverse effects on people's health and well-being.
 It is also not expected to produce any noise or odours during the operational phase.
 Some noise can be expected during the construction phase, but this will be temporary, and the impact is expected to be negligible.
-Due to the design and location of the proposed communications mast, the activity is expected to have a low-medium impact on the visual character of the area.
+Due to the design and location of the proposed communications mast, the activity is expected to have a high-medium impact on the visual character of the area.

-The proposed site is not located within a Critical Biodiversity Area (CBA) or Ecological Support Area ("ESA").
+There is an artificial pond located approximately 12m south-west of the site and there is an artificial wetland within 30m of the proposed site.
+However, the proposed site is not located within a Critical Biodiversity Area (CBA) or Ecological Support Area (ESA).
 The site is totally transformed due to past development activities.
 There is no natural vegetation on site (kikuyu grass).
 No cultural or historical aspects were identified on the site.
 Any potential negative impacts during the construction phase are expected to be adequately mitigated through the implementation of the Environmental Management Programme ("EMPr") and the appointment of an Environmental Control Officer ("ECO") during the construction phase.